I'm in no way affiliated with Inner Space Caverns.

 These pages may include Amazon affiliate links which can earn me commission.

 4 years ago we took an amazing trip to Inner Space Caverns.
-It was during my youngest son's first year of homeschooling, and it sparked a desire to learn more.
+It was not long before my youngest son's first year of homeschooling, and it sparked a desire to learn more.

 Using the One Small Square - Cave book that I found at our local library as a spine, we did an in depth unit on caves that, looking back, is one of the highlights of our homeschool experience.